-The Model 054GS is constructed from a patented, solid elastic material developed at CIRS called Zerdine.
-Phantoms constructed from Zerdine will not melt or leak when punctured and they do not require refrigeration.
+The Model 050 is constructed from a patented, solid elastic material developed at CIRS called Zerdine.
+Zerdine, unlike other phantom materials on the market, is not affected by changes in temperature.
+It can be subjected to boiling or freezing conditions without sustaining significant damage.
 Zerdine is also more elastic than other materials and allows more pressure to be applied to the scanning surface without subsequent damage to the material.
 At normal room temperatures, Zerdine will accurately simulate the ultrasound characteristics found in human liver tissue.
 Specific proprietary fabrication procedures enable close control over the homogeneity of Zerdine and the reliability of its acoustic characteristics from batch to batch.